Kay0n/Server_Skripts/README.md

 This repo is a collection of scripts written in the Skript language that provide useful functions for a survival minecraft server.
-The folder /plugins includes the required plugins for them to function.
+The plugins included are required for many of the scripts to function.

 * Using the command "/skload <script name>" in game or via console will update the specified script with the most recent one from this repo.